About South Sioux Animal Hospital

 Teasha has been working as a veterinary assistant at South Sioux Animal Hospital since 1998.
 Before working at the clinic she was a pet groomer for 5 years.
 Her favorite part of her job is working with animals and seeing new things every day.
 She loves getting to interact with our many clients and their pets.

 Outside of work Teasha enjoys spending time with her nieces and nephews, and watching Netflix with her husband.
 Teasha has a Miniature Pinscher named Porscha, and a Bengal named Babu.

 DeAnna started at South Sioux Animal Hospital in 2018 as one of our receptionists.
 DeAnna had previously worked at an animal hospital, but spent the past 15 years working in education to be closer to her kids.
 She is excited to be back in the world of veterinary care!
 DeAnna and her husband, Dan, have 6 children and are the proud grandparents to 8 grandchildren and 7 bonus grandchildren!
 They are also parents to one sweet fur baby, Raven, a Bernedoodle.

 Outside of work Sarah enjoys gardening and spending time with her son who is an electrician, and daughter who is attending USD.
-Her animal family includes 4 cats, 2 dogs, 1 bearded dragon, and 2 snakes.
+Her animal family includes 4 cats, 2 dogs, 1 snake, and 2 rabbits.

 Sharlie joined the South Sioux Animal Hospital team in 2009 as a kennel worker.
 She provides excellent care for the pets staying with us for boarding or staying due to illness, and ensures they are comfortable.
 Since she was a little kid, she has always been bringing home stray animals and caring for them.

 Outside of work, Sharlie enjoys painting and sketching animals, spending time with her family, and spending time outside.
-At home, she has 1 dog; at her parent’s farm, she has 4 horses, 2 mini horses, 3 dogs and 2 cats!
+At home, she has 1 dog and 1 cat; at her parent’s farm, she has 4 horses, 2 mini horses, 2 dogs and 6 cats!